 - Apply oil to the new filter O-ring and check to make sure it is positioned correctly; then install the new oil filter.
-Tighten securely. - Install the engine drain plug with new gasket and tighten to 16 ft-lb.
+Tighten securely. - 6.
+Install the engine drain plug with new gasket and tighten to 16 ft-lb (21.8 N-m).
 Pour the specified amount of the recommended oil in the filler hole.
 Install the oil level stick/filler plug.